jeheskielSunloy77/rest-with-firebase/README.md

 # rest-with-firebase
-a basic RESTful API build with firebase on node and express
+A basic RESTful API build with firebase on node and express

 INSTALL
   - run "npm install"